Acne In-depth: How Dead Skin Cell Accumulation Can Lead to Acne

-- Increase in bacteria: A strain of bacteria found in acne lesions, called P. acnes, grows inside clogged pores and feeds on sebum.
-It is thought that the presence of too many P. acnes bacteria can trigger the production of more skin cells.
-However, it is important to note that this factor differs from the other two factors since the P. acnes bacteria only triggers the production of new skin cells after a pore has already clogged.
-Because P. acnes triggers the production of new keratinocytes after a clogged pore is formed, it is thought that this may strengthen the clog in an existing clogged pore and worsen the acne lesion.2-5
+- Increase in bacteria: A strain of bacteria found in acne lesions, called C. acnes, grows inside clogged pores and feeds on sebum.
+It is thought that the presence of too many C. acnes bacteria can trigger the production of more skin cells.
+However, it is important to note that this factor differs from the other two factors since the C. acnes bacteria only triggers the production of new skin cells after a pore has already clogged, in essence strengthening an already clogged pore.2-5

-Once there are too many cells, the other problem is that these cells stick together and don't shed as they should.
-Let's look next at what causes skin cells to stick together.
+Once there are too many skin cells, the other problem is that these cells stick together and don't shed as they should.

-In healthy skin, skin cells don't stick together inside the pore, but in acne-prone skin, two main factors cause this to happen.
+In normal skin, skin cells don't stick together inside the pore, but in acne-prone skin, two main factors cause this to happen.

 - Increase in keratin: In acne-prone skin, there is more of a sticky protein called keratin in the skin.
-The abundance of keratin makes the skin stickier, which results in dead skin cells sticking together inside the pore.
+The abundance of keratin results in dead skin cells sticking together.

-- Increase in bacteria: When the P. acnes grows inside the pore, it produces a sticky film all its own that further leads to skin cells sticking together instead of shedding as they should.2,3
+- Increase in bacteria: When C. acnes grows inside the pore, it produces a sticky film all its own that further leads to skin cells sticking together instead of shedding as they should.2,3

 - Aldana, O. L., Holland, D. B. & Cunliffe, W. J. Variation in pilosebaceous duct keratinocyte proliferation in acne patients.
 Dermatology 196, 98 - 99 (1998). https://www.ncbi.nlm.nih.gov/pubmed/9557240